simodaurbanwiz-jpg/2025_BCS_GRP_9/README.md

 # 2025_BCS_GRP_9
-This is a repository for learning C programming.
-OKORI SADRACH 2025/BCS/205/PS
+This is a repository for learning C programming.Working on a vending machine project OKORI SADRACH 2025/BCS/205/PS
 SSEGIRINYA SIMON 2025/BCS/215/PS
 OKIROR SIMON PETER 2025/BCS/160/PS